Documentation Index

 - Datasets contain FHIR bundles or files, linked to sandboxes at runtime

-- Benchmarks group tasks with evals into a test suite
+- Benchmarks group tasks with criteria into a test suite

 - Playgrounds are running instances of environments with live sandboxes

-- Runs execute benchmarks, producing task runs and eval runs with scores
+- Benchmark runs execute benchmarks, producing task runs and criterion runs with scores from the verification engine

 Next Steps